 Variation: Side Plank

-4. Flexibility Sessions
+4. Flexibility and Recovery Sessions

 Primary Exercise: Yoga